sabrimeyer/numerical-de/README.md

-# numerical-de
+# Numerical Implementation of Differential Equations
-Numertical Implementation of Differential Equations using MATLAB
+During my time at the University of Basel, I engaged in a project aimed at gaining proficiency in implementing differential equations through MATLAB.